CyrilSharma/Udder-Chaos/Testcases.md

 Step | Directions | Expected Output
 --- | --- | ---
-1 | Enter the game and play one day (all players make 1 turn) | Notice that the timer moves to the current player's playerInfo indicator
+1 | Enter the game with a 10 second turn time limit and play one day (all players make 1 turn) | Notice that the timer moves to the current player's playerInfo indicator
 2 | Make a move | Notice that the timer resets to a full bar when the turn switches 3 | Let the timer reach zero | Notice that a card is played from the hand automatically without player input

-## User Story 5.1
+## User Story 5
 Step | Directions | Expected Output
 --- | --- | ---
 1 |